Skip to main content

 presented by the Middle Tennessee State University Department of Art and Design

-This lecture series, presented by Middle Tennessee State University’s Department of Art & Design, highlights specific voices from diverse backgrounds, cultures, and life experiences.
-MTSU instructors handpick all guest lecturers, and although topics vary, content is always art-related.
+This lecture series, presented by Middle Tennessee State University’s Department of Art & Design, features artists and scholars whose work reflects varied cultural traditions, artistic practices, and career paths.
+MTSU instructors handpick all guest lecturers, and although topics vary, the content is always art-related.

-Castillo investigates themes of intimacy, queerness, archival history, and the body using various media, including printmaking, drawing, installation, sculpture, and video.
-His most recent imagery is drawn from photographs and documents, seeing the ordinary as a site for transformation.
+Castillo’s work explores themes of intimacy, identity, archival history, and the body through a range of media, including printmaking, drawing, installation, sculpture, and video.
+His recent work draws from photographs and historical documents, treating the ordinary as a site for transformation.

-Sonia Dixon is a Doctoral Candidate in Art History at Florida State University, focusing on visual culture and identity in the late antique eastern Mediterranean.
+Sonia Dixon is a doctoral candidate in Art History at Florida State University, where her research examines visual culture in the late antique eastern Mediterranean.
 An MTSU alumna, she holds a BA in Art History and an MA in Museum and Cultural Heritage Studies.
-Sonia is also a Major in the Army, serving as a Battalion Executive Officer and Heritage and Preservation Officer, specializing in cultural heritage preservation.
+She currently serves as a Major in the U.S. Army, working as a Battalion Executive Officer and Heritage and Preservation Officer with a focus on cultural heritage protection.

 Questions: Douglas.Dabbs@mtsu.edu